Alzi/green-persons/README.md

 __This is work in progress.__

-I like it to become a WordPress-Plugin for managing person-information for the german green party.
+I like it to become a WordPress-Plugin for managing person-information for websites of the german green party.

 It is based on the WordPress-Theme [Joseph-knows-best](https://github.com/kre8tiv/Joseph-knows-best)